sagarbhavsar1/Covid-19-Data-Analysis-Project/README.md

 # Covid-19-Data-Analysis-Project
-The given covid 19 cases data across india is analysed and various inferences have been made.
+The india-wide data on covid 19 cases were proccured and was processed using python.
+The refined data is then analysed and various inferences have been made.